mkhoirun-najiboi/mycopula/docs/fitting-bivariate-copula.md

     {'BB1-90'      }    -2.2632e-09    {[    -1.0000]}     0.67122    0.014272    0.081928     4.0001
     {'BB1-270'     }    -9.0917e-10    {[    -1.0000]}     0.67122    0.014272    0.081928     4.0001
 ```

+For more convenience, we also provide copula fitting using only [one line of code](fitting-bivariate-copula-one-line.md).

 **Download**: this example is available on `demo1.m`.
 [Visit Github](https://github.com/mkhoirun-najiboi/mycopula)